Garry Peterson: Bachman–Turner Overdrive: 1983–1986

-Unauthorized Guess Who band: 1987–2024
+Unauthorized Guess Who band and lawsuit: 1987–present

-A year after leaving Bachman–Turner Overdrive, he joined a separate unauthorized band formed by Jim Kale calling themselves The Guess Who.
+A year after leaving Bachman–Turner Overdrive, he joined a separate unauthorized band formed by Jim Kale calling themselves the Guess Who.
 Since then, he had toured with Kale, but was the sole original member in the group from Kale retiring in 2016 until his version of the band ended in September 2024.
 The last time all four original Guess Who members performed together was at the closing ceremonies of the Pan American Games at Winnipeg Stadium on August 8, 1999.
 A 2003 performance at the Molson Canadian Rocks for Toronto SARS benefit concert with a capacity of 450,000 is now recognised at the largest outdoor ticketed event in Canadian history.

-From 2023 onward, Bachman and Burton Cummings had been getting into legal battles with the new Guess Who featuring Garry Peterson.
-These battles include a Cease and desist and accusations of false advertising.
+From 2023 onward, Bachman and Burton Cummings had engaged in legal battles with the new Guess Who featuring Garry Peterson.
+These battles include a cease and desist order and accusations of false advertising.
 As a result of a court agreement, Peterson’s Guess Who could not perform songs written or co-written by Cummings or Bachman.

 Peterson was the only original Guess Who member touring with the new version currently from 2016, but in recent years was on occasion absent from concerts because of health reasons, causing those gigs to contain no original members on stage, with the oldest serving member in the band on stage only dating back to 2008.
 The U.S. Patent and Trademark Office records show that since 2006, Peterson and Kale co-owned the rights to the "Guess Who" name only during live performances and not for studio releases.
 Nevertheless, the group had released several studio albums, which failed to chart and received generally negative reviews.

 The group had cancelled all tour dates and shut down their website in April 2024.
-Burton Cummings and Randy Bachman won the long running Guess Who lawsuit in September 2024, ending Peterson's version of the Guess Who.
+Cummings and Bachman won the long running Guess Who lawsuit in September 2024, ending Kale and Peterson's version of the Guess Who.